Mortgage Payment Assignment

 Question: What if I have multiple loans or liens against my property?

 Answer: No problem.
 All loans/liens against a property can all be consolidated and assigned to the buyer going forward.
-If a loan servicing company is used (Dallas VIP Realty can arrange this), all of the underlying loans can be automatically combined into a single new loan and escrow account on behalf of the buyer.
+If a loan servicing company is used (Dallas Houses for Cash can arrange this), all of the underlying loans can be automatically combined into a single new loan and escrow account on behalf of the buyer.

 Question: If I can’t afford this property, should I declare bankruptcy?